Metabolism, Thyroid and Weight Loss

 The bottom line is that under eating and over exercising is a huge problem.
 It works for a period of time, but in the long run can lead to a slower metabolism.
 When looking to lose body fat, there is a speed limit on how fast you can lose fat; if you go to quickly, like in a competition, you start losing muscle mass and your body goes into survival mode which alters various hormones such as thyroid hormones, leptin and ghrelin which invariably leads to regaining weight.

 It is important to lose weight or body fat at a healthy pace – 4 to 8 pounds of fat per month.
 If you go beyond this speed limit, there’s a good chance you are losing muscle mass and altering hormonal function thereby slowing your metabolic rate.
-For more on muscle mass and boosting metabolism, click here.
+Learn more about muscle mass and boosting metabolism through strength training for weight loss.

 Thyroid and Metabolism: How to Increase Metabolic Rate?